VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 nothing # hide
 ```

-This `scene` is a PlantSimEngine `CompositeModel`: it brings together the
-objects, models, and conditions to simulate.
-The [Variables](../variables.md)
-page lists variable names, meanings, and units; the
+The [Variables](../variables.md) page lists variable names, meanings, and units; the
 [Micro-climate](../climate/microclimate.md) page explains weather inputs.

 ## Run the simulation and read the results